StetHD/billiards-at-nyu/README.md

 the client.
 This will make for a more organized and easier to manage stylesheet, which should simplify building the CSS framework for the site.
 I will likely be using Sass for this, as it has a pretty simple and well documented API.

+- Relational Database - neo4j (3 points)

+Mongodb stores records as 'documents' in collections, which are not inherently connected to each other throughout connections; it is possible to store ids to a document in another connection to establish a sort of relational link, or to store documents of another collection inside of a document, but storing ids is not directly supported by mongo and storing documents does not allow for circular references.
+Therefore, I will be looking to work with a database built around relations, neo4j, using the cypher query language and the Node- Neo4j module.

 - In page server-client communication (tbd with research)